tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

         `signature_fn` without filtering.
       default_batch_size: Default batch size of the `Example` placeholder.
       exports_to_keep: Number of exports to keep.

+    Returns:
+      The string path to the exported directory.

 - - -